-UK coalition to last despite rifts, infighting: deputy PM
+UK coalition to last despite rifts, infighting: Deputy PM

 Many traditional supporters of the Lib Dems, a center-left party, felt alienated when Clegg struck a coalition deal with the Conservatives, a center-right party, and have been further disenchanted by what they see as the coalition’s “lurch to the right” on immigration and welfare policy.

-Support for the Lib Dems has fallen to less than 10 percent - meaning they would be hammered if an election was held today.
+That disappointment is reflected in opinion polls.
+Support for the Lib Dems has fallen to less than 10 percent, a rating that means they would be hammered if an election was held today.

 Cameron’s Conservatives are also in no hurry to test public opinion.
 They trail the opposition Labour party by up to 10 percentage points in the polls and are under pressure from the increasingly popular anti-EU UK Independence Party.